 Notable moving coil cartridge: Ortofon MC Anna Diamond

 This moving-coil cartridge belongs to Ortofon’s highest-performing line and represents the pinnacle of their technology.
 The cantilever used for it is made of diamond, and together with the Ortofon Replicant 100, they offer uncanny responsiveness, extreme transparency, and high speed.

 No other cartridge in the Ortofon line will give you an experience close to that of the Anna Diamond.
 If you’re looking for the best, this is a serious candidate.

-Notable moving magnet cartridge: Ortofon 2M Black LVB 250 (link to check the price at Upscale Audio)
+Notable moving magnet cartridge: Ortofon 2M Black LVB 250

 The best just got better; this cartridge by Ortofon symbolizes the pinnacle of their MM line.
-Its name is an homage to the 250 years that had gone by since Ludwig Van Beethoven passed away.
+Its name is an homage to the 250 years that have gone by since Ludwig Van Beethoven passed away.

 Also, this is the flagship cartridge for Ortofon’s MM technology, and thus, utilizes the best materials to create crystal-clear sounds.
 For example, the Nude Shibata diamond sitting elegantly on a boron cantilever ensures a wider contact area, making the most out of every groove.

 Finally, since its reproduction is so detailed and wide, the higher frequencies sound crisper and closer than ever before.

 Audio Technica is one of the few companies in the world immersed fully in every stage of sound creation and enjoyment.